Late-Time Anisotropy Sourced by a 2-Form Field Non-Minimally Coupled to Cold Dark Matter: Cosmological Evolution

-As mentioned in the Introduction, an anisotropic dark energy component has the potential to modify the CMB temperature anisotropies $\delta T / T$, since the redshift at last scattering becomes anisotropic, meaning that different expansion rates are found around the last scattering surface.
-This contribution can be quantified as
+As mentioned in the introduction, the presence of an anisotropic dark energy component can influence the CMB temperature anisotropies due to the anisotropic nature of the redshift at decoupling.
+This means that different expansion rates occur around the last scattering surface.
+In the expansion of the CMB temperature fluctuations into multipoles, the primary correction is a quadrupole term~\cite{Koivisto:2008ig, Thorsrud:2012mu}.
+Higher multipoles are significantly suppressed and effectively negligible as long as the shear remains small.
+The quadrupole contribution can be quantified as~\cite{Appleby:2009za}: